 Chemotherapy drugs were recognized as dangerous material even decades ago when people were more cavalier about waste management issues.
-At a time when most waste meds were flushed down the drain, waste chemotherapy drugs were treated as hazardous waste.
+At a time when when most waste meds were flushed down the drain, waste chemotherapy drugs were treated as hazardous waste.

 Chemotherapy drugs are used for cancer and sometimes other diseases.
 Most chemotherapy drugs are cytotoxic: they kill cells.
 Some of the newer anti-cancer drugs work by a different mechanism, but the bulk of chemo medicines kept at the typical hospital or oncology clinic are cytotoxic.
 That means waste containing those drugs is hazardous waste.